Elsayed91/easy_ge/README.md

 ```

-Check [here](examples/example_expectation_suite.json) for a more extensive example, and visit the [Expectations Gallery](https://greatexpectations.io/expectations/?viewType=Completeness&filterType=Backend+support&showFilters=true&subFilterValues=) for a full list of available Expectations.
+Check [here](examples/example_expectation_suite.json) for a more extensive example, and visit the [Expectations Gallery](https://greatexpectations.io/expectations/?viewType=Completeness&filterType=Backend+support&showFilters=true&subFilterValues=) for a full list of available Expectations to use for your own tests.

-2.  **Create Your Configuration File:** Something Like this:
+2.  **Create Your Configuration File:**

 ```yaml